CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 to receive that token.
 Check [register-token workflow](#register-token) for more details.

+##### XRP token registration

+The XRP token is registered in the token registry on the contract instantiation.
+That token doesn't have an issuer and currency but has a specific flag/type indication that this is the XRP token.
+That token can be enabled or disabled by the admin similar to other tokens.
+The XRP token has a bit of a different nature than other tokens.
+That token doesn't need approval (TrustSet) to be received and is used by the multi-signing account to pay fees.
+Since the balance for fees and received balance are not separated, the relayers check that there is enough balance on the multi-signing account minus the balance issued on the contract minus some tokens on top (to cover pending transactions) to cover the fees before the transaction submission.
+That doesn't guarantee that relayers don't spend locked coins, but minimises that risk.
+The additional monitoring of that fee-balance might also minimise that risk.

 ##### Coreum native tokens registration

 All tokens issued on the coreum that can be bridged from the coreum to XRPL and back must have a representation on the